sophie-pierce/aircrack-ng/README.md

-*the writer of this code is not resposible any further use*
+*the writer of this code is not resposible for any further use*
 # UCLA Final Presentation: Aircrack-ng on Kali Linux
 Verify airmon-ng has no issues:
 <pre><code>sudo airmon-ng check</code></pre>